pragmaticsolver/transaction-management-app/README.md

 2. Copy the relevant config values (values that I emailed to you) to `.env`

+3. Import data.json to the firestore

+      ### Install dependencies
+      cd functions
+      npm install

+      ### import json data to the firestore
+      node import.js

-3. Start the dev server with the command `npm run dev`.
+4. Start the dev server with the command `npm run dev`.
 Open your browser and point it to `localhost:3000`